Table of Contents |

 MW Wadsworth Candy Store

-This small town candy shop sells many hard-to-find goodies, from salt water taffy, chocolates, and rock candy to delicous truffles.
-They also sell cold root beer and creme sodas.
-This independently-owned establishment is one of the many shops you’ll find while strolling in historic downtown Franklin.
+This small-town candy shop sells many hard-to-find goodies, from saltwater taffy, chocolates, and rock candy to delicious truffles.
+They also sell cold root beer and crème sodas.
+This independently owned establishment is one of the many shops you’ll find while strolling in historic downtown Franklin.

 Salvage Sisters Antique Market